There’s never been a better time to get certified!

 Now is the perfect time to start planning for your Certified Career Development Practitioner (CCDP) certification!

 What you need to know

-Career Professionals of Canada (CPC) launched its Career Development Practitioner (CDP) certificate courses designed with busy career professionals in mind.
+Career Professionals of Canada (CPC) launched its Career Development Practitioner (CDP) courses designed with busy career professionals in mind.
 The program allows you to earn your CDP certification through CPC with fast-track options for CPC’s Certified Resume, Employment, Interview, and Career Strategist programs.

 What are the benefits of the CPC certification program?